eclipse-edc/Connector/CONTRIBUTING.md

 Note that updating an issue, e.g. by commenting, will remove the `stale` label again and reset the counters.
-However, we ask the community **not to abuse** this feature (e.g. commenting "what's the status?" every X days would certainly be seen as abuse).
+However, we ask the community **not to abuse** this feature (e.g. commenting "what's the status?" every X days would certainly be qualified as abuse).
 If an issue receives no attention, there usually are reasons for it.
 It is therefore advisable to clarify in advance whether any particular feature fits into EDC's planning schedule and roadmap.
 For that, we recommend opening a discussion.
-They serve us as a system of record, that means we monitor them more closely, and do not close them automatically.
+Discussions serve us as a system of record, that means we monitor them more closely, and do not close them automatically.

 ### Add Documentation